 Albert Einstein called compounding the 8th wonder of the world.

 The best illustration of compounding I’ve ever heard of done by Chris Martenson of the Crash Course.
-In the video, he asks the question, how long would you have to escape if, at 12pm, you were handcuffed to one of the very top bleachers and a single drop of water was placed on the pitchers mound which would double in size every minute?
+In his videos, he asks the question, how long would you have to escape if, at 12pm, you were handcuffed to one of the very top bleachers of a baseball diamond and a single drop of water was placed on the pitcher’s mound which doubled in size every second?
 The answer is in the video so be sure to check it out.

 Everything in life compounds; positively and negatively.